Alisa-00/static-site/content/en/posts/StaticSite.md

 ## Final Thoughts
 With this setup, all I need to do is write posts in Markdown and drop them into S3.
 The Lambda function handles generation, and S3 (optionally with CloudFront) serves the site to the world.
 No manual builds, no servers to manage—just a simple automated publishing flow on AWS.

+Still, the question remains.
+Why create this pipeline, and why on AWS if there are easier and better alternatives for this use case, such as github pages which would be completely free as opposed to potentially having a cost.
+And its simply because I wanted to.
+I felt like doing something on AWS.
+I was doing some work already to set up this site, and I thought it could be fun to try something like this, its a simple but useful exercise.

+While I don't actually use this pipeline to maintain and deploy my site because of its downsides, it is still useful architecture that could be useful for many use cases such as, one example that comes to mind is storing music files unmodified and also a normalized version of the file, where one bucket would store either original or normalized, and the lambda function would apply normalization to the file.